datarobot-forks/dynamo/docs/guides/metrics.md

 let all_metrics = drt.prometheus_metrics_fmt()?;
 ```

-This metrics system provides observability capabilities for monitoring and debugging Dynamo applications at scale.
+This MetricsRegistry provides observability capabilities for monitoring and debugging Dynamo applications at scale.

 ## Related Documentation